NateRickard/Xamarin.Cognitive.Speech/README.md

 Read more details on [how to use the client below](https://github.com/NateRickard/Xamarin.Cognitive.BingSpeech#usage).

-To run the sample(s), update the `keys.cs` file so the `SubscriptionKey` property is set to your API key:
+To run the sample(s), update the `Keys.cs` file so the `SubscriptionKey` property is set to your API key:

 ```C#
 public const string SubscriptionKey = "My Key Goes Here";